KannonZenetism/zenetism-field-physics/zenetism/mpx/structural-gnosis.md

 They resort to tactics:

 - Comment removal
-- Accusations of “tone” or “ego”
+- Accusations of "tone" or "ego"
-- Appeals to “feeling over form”
+- Appeals to "feeling over form"
 - Locking behind paywalls or group validation

 This is the confession.